nteract/nteract.io/README.md

 ## Deployment

 We run [nteract.io](https://nteract.io/) on [now.sh](https://zeit.co/now).
-If your PR gets merged, it will automatically get deployed and if succesful aliased as the 🆕 nteract.io. 🎉
+If your PR gets merged, it will automatically get deployed and if successful aliased as the 🆕 nteract.io. 🎉

 ### Deploying by Hand